-Since the active layer is kept at a constant thickness (T_a) , three possible states of the active layer must be considered.
-The first state is a net erosion of the active layer, where there may be deposition occurring but the net flux is erosional.
-If the thickness of the active layer after this net erosion is T, then a thickness of material equal to $T_a - T$ is added to the active layer so that a thickness of T_a can be maintained.
+Since the active layer is kept at a constant thickness $(T_a)$ , three possible states of the active layer must be considered.
+The first state is a net erosion of the active layer, where there may be deposition occurring, but the net flux is erosional.
+If the thickness of the active layer after this net erosion is T then a thickness of material equal to $T_a - T$ is added to the active layer so that a thickness of $T_a$ can be maintained.
 This material is added from the layer below in size class proportions equivalent to that in the layer below.
-The second possible state of the active layer is a net depositional state where the thickness of the active layer exceeds T_a .
-In this case, the excess material $T - T_a$, is put into a new deposited material layer just below the active layer, but above the parent bed.
+The second possible state of the active layer is a net depositional state where the thickness of the active layer exceeds $T_a$ .
+In this case, the excess material $T - T_a$ is put into a newly deposited material layer just below the active layer but above the parent bed.
 This material is added to the deposited layer in size class proportions equal to the active layer.
-The third state of the active layer is where T is equal in thickness to T_a .
+The third state of the active layer is where T is equal in thickness to $T_a$ .
 In this case, no action is taken.
-Figure 6.8 shows a diagram of the layering system.
+Figure 6.10 shows a diagram of the layering system.

 The erosion rates for this active layer are dependent on its average particle size.
-Figure 6.9 shows the erosion rate vs. particle diameter for quartz sediment.
-It is seen that as the particle diameter increases beyond $200 \,\mu m$, the erosion rate decreases.
+Figure 6.11 shows the erosion rate vs. particle diameter for quartz sediment.
+It is seen that as the particle diameter increases beyond 200 $\mu$ m, the erosion rate decreases.
 This demonstrates how bed coarsening affects erosion rates.
 A dataset of this type can be constructed utilizing laboratory and field cores to determine erosion rates as a function of particle size for any particular site.
-The erosion rate for an active or deposited layer can then be calculated from the average particle size of the layer with an interpolation similar to equation (6.126) with particle size in place of thickness.
+The erosion rate for an active or deposited layer can then be calculated from the average particle size of the layer with an interpolation similar to equation (6.117) with particle size in place of thickness.

-Fig. 6.9.
-Erosion Rates Versus Particle Size and Shear Stress for a Bulk Density of $1.9 g/cm^2$, adapted from Roberts et al. (1998) by James et al. (2010).
-Model uses interpolated data to estimate erosion rates at 1 Pa.
+Fig. 6.11.
+Erosion Rates Versus Particle Size and Shear Stress for a Bulk Density of 1.9 g/cm, adapted from Roberts et al. (1998) by James et al. (2010).

-CHEMICAL FATE AND TRANSPORT MODULE
+CHEMICAL FATE AND TRANSPORT